KavyaVee00/CS-5004-Theory/README.md

     }
 }
 ```
 So as you can see, I've added a manufactor variable.
 So one thing that I remember I was intially confused about when I was learning about this is why do the other methods not have getters or setter, but the static one does?
-I realized this is because the static variable is an actual variable that is instansized in the class, like name or size, and so it need's to have a getter or setter.
+I realized this is because the static variable is an actual variable that is instansized in the class, like name or size, and so it needs to have a getter or setter.
 The methods to lift a box or walk don't need getters or setters because they are not actual variables instanized in the class.

 Now, manufacturer is a static variable that stores the name of the manufacturer of all robot objects.
 We can access it using Robot.getManufacturer() and modify it using Robot.setManufacturer().
 This variable is shared among all objects of the Robot class.
 Note how we had to use the word "static" when setting up our methods.